All Episodes

 Well, the Russians were getting close because apparently Halper himself was inviting them.

-How was he bringing them in and trying to get them close to the Trump campaign at the time?
+explain that he was basic intelligence and was being paid how was he bringing them in and trying to get them close to the the the Trump campaign at the time Well, I think for Halpert, he was being utilized, right?

-So he was actually being utilized by the FBI then to connect with both Carter Page and he met Carter Page after Carter Page came back from Moscow.
+So he was actually being utilized by the FBI then to connect with both Carter Page.

-Um Carter Page attended one of his seminars, and just so happens that Halper becomes very friendly with Carter Page, starts reaching out to Carter Page, talks to him about, you know, uh the similar issues about Russia, about intelligence, and Carter Page didn't speak at that seminar.
+Carter Page attended one of his seminars, and just so happens that Halper becomes very friendly with Carter Page, starts reaching out to Carter Page, talks to him about, you know, the similar issues about Russia, about intelligence.

 He was just invited as a part of the seminar, but became very close with Halper.

-And at that time, it was when uh Halper began asking him a lot of questions, asking him about his relationship with the Russians, trying to gather information on him.
+And at that time, it was when Halper began asking him a lot of questions, asking him about his relationship with the Russians, trying to gather information on him.

-Uh what are you getting from them?
+What are you getting from them?

-Here's what we have, Sean, and I I think when you look at the the totality of the picture, it is truly stunning.
+And I think when you look at the totality of the picture, it is truly stunning.

-We have evidence that uh, and just to back up for a second, obviously we have the Trump Russia collusion, quote unquote narrative that has been put out there for now uh well over a year, and the entire genesis of that essentially was Mr. Halper going to the FBI, apparently and saying, I've witnessed all these concerning interactions between Trump people and Russians, there's something afoot, and then the FBI gets involved.
+We have evidence that, and just to back up for a second, obviously we have the Trump-Russia collusion quote-unquote narrative that has been put out there for now well over a year.

 Well, what we now know is it was a setup.

-Essentially, Mr. Halper who was organizing these seminars, invited the Trump people into the Lions Den.
+Essentially, Mr. Halper, who was organizing these seminars, invited the Trump people into the lion's den.

 He invited them in, knowing that his co-convener of these seminars is a noted Putin apologist who spent a decade in the state academy in Moscow.

-His co-teacher or co-lead of this seminar was the former head of Russian intelligence, and according to the British press, a good chunk of his seminars were funded by a company that uh apparently British intelligence has been.
+And according to the British press, a good chunk of his seminars were funded by a company that apparently British intelligence has.

 Yes.